Lancaster University Boat Club: History

-The Francis Russell Trophy is raced for each year between Lancaster John O' Gaunt RC and Lancaster University BC.
+The Francis Russell Trophy is raced for each year between Lancaster John O'Gaunt RC and Lancaster University BC.
 The race is in memory of ex-club captain Francis Russel who lost his life in 1989 after going over the Skerton Weir in a November training session.
 The trophy takes the form of a mounted rudder, that of the boat that went over the weir.

 In December 2015 the effects of Storm Desmond caused the River Lune to flood much of the City of Lancaster and surrounding area, with the University's Boat House being flooded by several feet of water causing damage to much of the fleet of boats, and resulting in a severe disruption to the clubs rowing calendar.

 The COVID-19 pandemic disrupted much of the 2019/20 and 2020/21 seasons for the club.
 The third-term (April-July) of the 2019/20 season and second-term (January-March) of the 2020/2021 season saw the club unable to row due to restrictions in place from the UK Government and British Rowing.
 When restrictions were eased the club returned to the water, but with the indoor changing rooms in the boat house closed to ensure social distancing guidelines were adhered to.
 Due to funding cuts at the students union, the club received much less funding in the 2020/21 season, reducing their ability to perform maintenance and buy new equipment.
 Due to restrictions in place, many races and events that the club would normally attend were cancelled.
 The Roses varsity against the University of York Boat Club in April 2021 was the first ever to be competed for virtually.
 The clubs each fielded teams of novice men, novice women, senior men and senior women to compete in 4x500m relay races which were livestreamed.

 Location

 Boat house

-The Lancaster University Boat House takes the form of the disused Halton Railway Station on Denny Beck Lane, 3 miles mile North of Lancaster.
+The Lancaster University Boat House takes the form of the disused Halton Railway Station on Denny Beck Lane, 3 miles North of Lancaster.
 The upper floor of the station building houses the club kitchen, changing rooms and toilet facilities, whilst the lower floor houses the club's fleet of boats as well as Lancaster University Canoe Club's canoes.
 Fixed racking exists for up to ten rigged larger boats (eights or fours).
-A mobile rack was added in 2020 to house 5 small boats, with space on the rack is available to rent for members of the club and the public.
+A mobile rack was added in 2020 to house 5 small boats, with space on the rack available to rent for members of the club and the public.
 Evidence of the building's past life still exists in the racking area in the form of a 5-ton crane.
-Plans existed in the late 20th century for a shared boathouse with the other clubs using the river, John O' Gaunt RC and Lancaster Royal Grammar School BC.
+Plans existed in the late 20th century for a shared boathouse with the other clubs using the river, John O'Gaunt RC and Lancaster Royal Grammar School BC.